Earring Findings for Polymer Clay: Posts, Hooks, Jump Rings, and Attachment Planning

 3. Adhesives Need Testing, Not Mythology

-No glue is universal.
+No glue works across every setup.
 Many makers start by testing a two-part epoxy on flat-pad assemblies, but the real result depends on the exact clay, finish, pad texture, prep, weight, and cure routine.

 That is why adhesive advice has to stay narrower than "best glue."
 Two-part epoxies often give more working time for alignment.
 Some makers also test flexible craft adhesives or gel cyanoacrylates for specific setups.
-The safer publication rule is to follow the adhesive instructions for the exact materials and confirm the bond on your actual build.
+The practical move is to follow the adhesive instructions for the materials in your current build and confirm the bond on a sample.

 - the cured clay surface and any finish on the back